aleskin/haffman_pascal/README.md

 # haffman_pascal
 Implementation of haffman algorithm on Pascal

-My old program from the student time.
+It is my old program from the student time.